joris89/joris89.github.io/_posts/2014-04-20-angular-factory-service.markdown

 <hr />

-For the future, when you don't know which on to choose, just remember the following:
+For the future, when you don't know which one to choose, just remember the following:

 <ul>
 	<li>